Works of Soviet Literature summarized for those unable or too lazy to read them in the original.

 Bulychev, Kir.
 Pen name of Ivan Vsevolodovich Mozheiko, born on 18 October 1934 in Moscow.
 He graduated from the Moscow Teachers Training Institute of Foreign Languages in 1957.
 He then worked as a translator and correspondent in Burma from the Novosti Press Agency and the magazine Vokruz Sveta.
 In 1962 he finished graduate work at the USSR Institute of Oriental Studies.
 In 1981 he completed his doctural dissertation on "The Buddhist Sangha and the State in Burma".

 His favorite works of science fiction are "Professor Doyle's Head" by A. Beliayev, "Plutonia" by Nikolai Orpuchev, and "Lost World" by Arthur Conan-Doyle.
-He married the artist Kipa Alekseevna Soshinskaya, who illustrated many of his books.
+He is married to the artist Kipa Alekseevna Soshinskaya, who has illustrated many of his books.
+He is alive and well and living in Moscow.

 Read the SovLit.com summary of: "Abduction of the Sorcerer"